Understanding the Things in IoT Standards

 The last thing you need to consider before beginning is your prenup (no, not with your significant other, though I would encourage that as well).
 If, for some reason, you have to change out some of the components (hardware, software, network) within the end-to-end system, know what your options are where there’s a chokehold.
 Again, a lack of standards is why this is so complex.

 Why is this important

 The key benefit for Industrial IoT is monetary, which is why it’s been the quickest to take off.
 For wearables, in general, it’s self-tracking and personal data.
-Personal data being key.
-Eventually, smart watches will track out heartbeat, glucose levels, blood pressure and daily activity to provide useful insight.
-These insights, from a liability standpoint, is why we need to clearly define protocols, communicate pathways, local processing and storage, endpoints and standards.
-Only once we establish this, can we begin to ask the right questions and leverage Blockchain and machine learning to automate and secure our lives.
+Personal data being essential.
+Eventually, smartwatches will track our heartbeat, glucose levels, blood pressure, and daily activity to provide helpful insight.
+From a liability standpoint, these insights are why we need to clearly define protocols, communicate pathways, local processing and storage, endpoints, and standards.
+Once we establish this, we can begin to ask the right questions and leverage Blockchain and machine learning to automate and secure our lives.